kfprugger/MLDay/README.md

 By the time you leave the workshop, you should know the following:
 - How to navigate Azure and how to spin up new resources to do your work
 - Know different data collection & sanitation techniques and technologies
-- Have a feel for implemenation of machine learning platforms that will facilitate your research aspirations
+- Have a feel for implementation of machine learning platforms that will facilitate your research aspirations
 - How to have fun working with scaled, (almost) unlimited cloud resources

 ## Getting Started